-The family may notify the PHA of changes writing.
+The family may notify the PHA of changes in writing within 10 business days of the change.

 Generally, the family will not be required to attend an interview for an interim reexamination.
 However, if the PHA determines that an interview is warranted, the family may be required to attend.